11 Easy Ways To Optimize Your Mobile VideoShawn Forno 10.27.2020

-In 2017 mobile video accounted for more than 60% of all online video views.
-Half of your potential leads likely encountered your brand for the very first time on their phone—probably while doing something else.
+Mobile video accounts for more than 75% of worldwide video views.
+Many of your potential leads likely encountered your brand for the very first time on their phone—probably while doing something else.
 Mobile viewership of everything from micro-content to long-form documentaries is on the rise, and even “paired viewing” (watching video on desktop and mobile devices simultaneously) has become the norm.
-Is your video optimized for this massive audience to create the most engagement, hook the most leads, and get the biggest possible ROI?

 It’s never been more important to create mobile video and to upgrade your existing video for mobile viewing on Facebook, Instagram, Snapchat and YouTube.
 Before jumping into the 11 easy ways to create better mobile video, let’s look at why mobile video is more important than ever before.

-Dozens of video marketing stats proclaim the rise of mobile video, but the most compelling data comes from the world’s largest online video provider: YouTube.
-YouTube has revealed that more than 70% of YouTube watch time happens on mobile devices.
-That’s huge, especially once you consider YouTube’s massive user base of more than 1.9 billion people (that’s almost half of the entire internet, by the way).
+Experts have been proclaiming the rise of mobile video for years.
+The most compelling data comes from the world’s largest online video provider: YouTube.
+YouTube has revealed that more than 70% of watch time happens on mobile devices.
+That’s huge, especially considering YouTube has an audience of more than 2 billion people.

 The internet has gone mobile.
-Are your videos ready for that?
+Are your videos ready?

 Mobile Video for B2B

 Mobile video is a fundamental part of the B2B buying process.
-No, really.
-In the 2016, Think With Google study titled “How Video and Mobile are Changing the B2B Buying Process,” director Richard Robinson spells out the importance of mobile video:
+In the 2016, Think With Google study “How Video and Mobile are Changing the B2B Buying Process,” director Richard Robinson spelled out the importance of mobile video: